What Independent Travel Training is

 Travel training is about gaining the confidence to use public transport, demonstrating road safety awareness and ensuring people are able to travel by themselves without confusion or anxiety.
-Those who partake in ITT are taken on practical journeys by a travel trainer, who highlights important aspects of travel, and the rules of road safety, personal safety and what to do if lost or anxious.
+ITT involves being taken on practical journeys by a travel trainer who highlights important aspects of travel, and the rules of road safety, personal safety and what to do if lost or anxious.
 Travel training is a gradual process, and finishes with unaccompanied journeys.

 All travel training is flexible and person-centred, so throughout the training process the various elements will be monitored and reviewed, and can be changed to suit individual needs.
 The aim is to prepare individuals for safer and more confident engagement with the community by encouraging independent yet considerate interaction with others.
 Safety is a key issue, but also tolerance and an enjoyment of the journey and what the community might offer.

-Middlesbrough Council's Independent Travel Training program is supported by the Local Sustainable Transport Fund (LSTF), and was formally introduced in 2012.
+Middlesbrough Council's Independent Travel Training program is supported by the Local Sustainable Transport Fund (LSTF).

 How travel training is delivered